Final format requirements

 To cite a preprint, please follow this style: Babichev, S. A., Ries, J. & Lvovsky, A. I. Quantum scissors: teleportation of single-mode optical states by means of a nonlocal single photon.
 Preprint at http://arXiv.org/quant-ph/0208066 (2002).

-Acknowledgments should be brief, and should not include thanks to anonymous referees and editors, or effusive comments.
-Grant or contribution numbers may be acknowledged.
+Acknowledgements should be brief, and should not include thanks to anonymous referees and editors, or effusive comments.
+Grant or contribution numbers may be included.

 Please submit tables at the end of your text document (in Word or TeX/LaTeX, as appropriate).
 Tables that include statistical analysis of data should describe their standards of error analysis and ranges in a table legend.

 Manuscripts reporting new structures should contain a table summarizing structural and refinement statistics.